-The remuneration policy is aligned with King IV and outlines the group's approach to fair, responsible and transparent remuneration processes.
+The remuneration policy is aligned with King IVTM and outlines the group's approach to fair, responsible and transparent remuneration processes.

-This policy is applicable to all executive directors, prescribed officers and employees.
+This policy is applicable to all directors, prescribed officers and employees.
 Its purpose is to provide the philosophy, framework and approach in matters pertaining to employee remuneration and reward in order to ensure the attraction, motivation and retention of employees, as well as compliance with good corporate governance under appropriate statutes and regulations.
-The latter requires the alignment of shareholder interests with the remuneration policy as well as fair practices in this regard based on prevailing statute.
+The latter requires the alignment of the remuneration policy with shareholder interests as well as fair practices in this regard based on prevailing statute.
 The information provided in this policy has been approved by the board on recommendation by the committee.
-This remuneration policy will be put to a non binding advisory vote by shareholders at the next AGM on 31 May 2024 and the committee is confident of constructive engagement and a positive outcome in this regard.
+This remuneration policy will be put to a non binding advisory vote by shareholders at the next AGM on 3 June 2025 and the committee is confident of constructive engagement and a positive outcome in this regard.